-Family travel in Oregon: the 50 state series
+Family travel in Oregon

 Shark tunnel at the Oregon Coast Aquarium in Newport OR (courtesy OCVA on Flickr CC)Every Tuesday until we run out of states, I plan to post about family-friendly vacation ideas, attractions and events in each one of the US states, taking input mostly from Twitter and Facebook.